How to Prepare Palm Sunday Music for Mass: Procession, Solemn Entrance, and Simple Entrance

 Palm Sunday: The Simple Entrance

-• Many parishes customarily sing All Glory, Laud and Honor as an opening hymn for Palm Sunday.
-Keep in mind that this text is proper to the Procession before Mass, and that an official version of it is found in the Roman Missal itself for that purpose.
-Consider switching to the Entrance Antiphon when the priest and ministers enter the church and approach the altar.
+Many parishes sing All Glory, Laud and Honor as an opening hymn on Palm Sunday.
+However, this text properly belongs to the procession before Mass, and an official version of the hymn appears in the Roman Missal itself.
+Consider switching to the Entrance Antiphon when the ministers enter the church and approach the altar.

 All changes saved